 - Vida Encantada Nursing & Rehabilitation in Las Vegas

 The Department of Health has detected community spread in the state of New Mexico and is investigating cases with no known exposure.
 The agency reports that given the infectious nature of the virus it is likely other residents are infected but yet to be tested or confirmed positive.
 To that end, all New Mexicans have been instructed to stay home except for outings absolutely necessary for health, safety and welfare.
 These additional restrictions have been enacted to aggressively minimize person-to-person contact and ensure spread is mitigated.
 New Mexicans are strongly urged to limit travel to only what is necessary for health, safety and welfare.

 The New Mexico Department of Health has active investigations into the positive patients, which includes contact-tracing and swabs of symptomatic individuals who have had contact with the positive cases.

-- Asymptomatic people who are close contacts or household members of New Mexico residents who have already tested positive for the coronavirus;
+- Asymptomatic people who are close contacts or household members of people in their infectious period who have already tested positive for the coronavirus;

 New Mexicans who have non-health-related questions or concerns can also call 833-551-0518 or visit newmexico.gov, which is being updated regularly as a one-stop source for information for families, workers and others affected by and seeking more information about COVID-19.